otenim/AnomalyDetectionUsingAutoencoder/README.md

 2. Compute losses for validation dataset that consists of normal validation dataset and abnormal dataset.

-The above procedure is to be executed for each three models.
+The above procedure is to be executed for each above three models.

 ## Result

 Sample index (x-axis) 0\~49 correspond to losses computed on 50 normal validation samples, and 50\~99 correspond to losses computed on 50 abnormal samples.
 You can see losses during sample index 50\~99 increase as expected.
-However, contraty to my expectations, autoencoder and deep autoencoder appear to be more accurate than convolutional one in this settings.
+However, contraty to my expectations, autoencoder and deep_autoencoder are more accurate than convolutional_autoencoder in this settings.
+Since generalization performance of convolutional layers are generally higher than fully-connected layers, it seems that convolutional_autoencoder could reconstruct accurately even abnormal samples.
+It should be noted that
+good models and tricks in classification problems may not necessarily perform well in problems of anomaly detection using Autoencoder, too.

 ##### 1 training epochs